 In my previous article, Would You Use A Reusable Menstrual Pad?

-I discussed the increase in women choosing sustainable, reusable menstruation products over disposable pads and tampons.
-In this article, we look at the different types of non-throw-away items that can be used during menstruation, and the benefits and downsides of each in addition to the aspects of sustainability, health and cost-effectiveness.
+I discussed the increase in women choosing sustainable, reusable menstruation products as an alternative disposable pads and tampons.
+In this article, we look at the different types of non-throw-away items that can be used during menstruation, and the benefits and downsides of each alternative in addition to the aspects of sustainability, health and cost-effectiveness.

 We look at some more of the available products and their pros and cons for all women.

-- Long-lasting.
-They average between $30-40 a cup, however, one cup can see you through many years of use.
+- Long-lasting & Cost Effective.
+Menstrual cups average between $30-40 a cup, however, one cup can see you through many years of use.

 - Low-irritant.
 The materials they are made from suit sensitive individuals and leave you more naturally lubricated than tampons which draw away moisture.